cyberninja13/SOC/README.md

 IDOR is a vulnerability caused by the lack of an authorization mechanism or because it is not used properly.
 It enables a person to access an object that belongs to another.

+##  Buffer-overflow
+A buffer overflow occurs when a program or process attempts to write more data to a fixed-length block of memory, or buffer, than the buffer is allocated to ...

+## Login-in-windows
+Application events (ex. any running application)
+• System events (ex.
+Load a driver)
+• Security events (ex.
+Failed and success login)
+• Sysmon and PowerShell logs we can enable them.

+Success login through event ID 4624
+Failed login through event ID 4625

+ Sysmon logs

+• Event id 1→for process creation
+• Event id 3→for network connection
+• Event id 7→image loaded
+• Event id 11→file creation

+## Malicious-Behavior
+• RDP or SSH sessions during non-working hours.
+• DNS queries to IP addresses.
+• Process creation (Sysmon event id 1)
+• Scheduled tasks (event id 4698 in windows & crontabs in Linux)
+• Remote login with admin & root accounts. (they should login remotely by normal account then they switch to admin or root accounts if needed)

 ## Signature-Behavioural
 Signature based will compare the signature to a list of signatures and if there is a match it will be blocked, also it's called static analysis.